MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.116.md

 (i) The base diameter of the cups shall not increase by more than 1.4 mm.
 (0.055 inch).

-S5.1.7 *Fluidity and appearance at low temperature.* When brake fluid is tested according to S6.7, at the storage temperature and for the storage times given in Table II -
+S5.1.7 *Fluidity and appearance at low temperature.* When brake fluid is tested according to S6.7, at the storage temperature and for the storage times given in Table II—

 (a) The fluid shall show no sludging, sedimentation, crystallization, or stratification;

 (b) Upon inversion of the sample bottle, the time required for the air bubble to travel to the top of the fluid shall not exceed the bubble flow times shown in Table II; and

 (c) On warming to room temperature, the fluid shall resume the appearance and fluidity that it had before chilling.

-Table II - Fluidity and Appearance at Low Temperatures

 |        Storage temperature        |Storage time (hours)|Maximum bubble flow time (seconds)|
 |-----------------------------------|--------------------|----------------------------------|